-When your garage sale closes on Saturday, you’ll need to figure out what to do with the stuff that didn’t sell.
-(If you have nothing left, take a moment to celebrate—you really killed it!)
+When your garage sale closes, you’ll need to figure out what to do with the stuff that didn’t sell.
+(If you have nothing left, celebrate!)

 You have options!
 Take a look at the list below to pick the choices that work for you.
 Click an item to jump down to it: